EqDeepRx: Learning a Scalable and Interference Mitigating MIMO Receiver: Introduction

 ML-based approaches have been successfully applied to many parts of the radio physical layer.
 Some of the more widely studied examples include channel estimation \cite{neumann18,he18}, signal compression and detection \cite{qin2019, zhao2018}, and coding \cite{kim2020}.
 There is also a wide body of literature focusing on designing and training a complete receiver based on, at least partially, deep learning.
 The works in \cite{ye18,gao18} introduced two different approaches for learning a single-input single-output (SISO) receiver from data, using either a fully learned approach \cite{ye18} or one where ML was combined with expert knowledge \cite{gao18}.
 The aforementioned DeepRx ML receiver was proposed in \cite{Honkala21}, consisting of a fully convolutional ResNet model.
 All of these approaches were reported to provide performance gains over the conventional baselines in SISO transmission.

 After these initial findings, the work has focused on scaling ML-based receiver approaches to cover a wider range of practical scenarios, while addressing the computational complexity.
 The problem of learning a MIMO detector was analyzed in \cite{Samuel19a}, assuming perfect channel knowledge.
 In \cite{korpi2021}, DeepRx was extended for MIMO transmissions, where it was shown that in order to reach sufficient performance, the ML architecture should incorporate expert knowledge via additional processing blocks that resemble conventional receiver processing.
 Another ML-based receiver variant intended for MIMO OFDM systems was proposed in \cite{Cammerer23a}.
 It builds on a combination of convolutional layers and graph neural networks (GNNs) to build an ML-based OFDM receiver that can operate with different numbers of MIMO streams.
-This model was purely relying on neural network layers, with no elements from conventional receivers included between the OFDM demodulator and channel decoder.
+This model is relying purely on neural network layers, with no elements from conventional receivers included between the OFDM demodulator and channel decoder.
+Performance gain over the baseline approach is reported with all considered MIMO configurations.
 Use of GNNs within a receiver algorithm has also been investigated in \cite{Clausius25a,Norouzi25a,Liu25a}.
-The work in \cite{Clausius25a} implements a joint detector and decoder with a GNN, and demonstrates substantial performance gain over comparable baselines.
+The work in \cite{Clausius25a} implements a joint detector and decoder with a GNN and demonstrates substantial performance gain over comparable baselines.
 In \cite{Norouzi25a}, GNN-based channel estimation for 5G is investigated, which is shown to slightly improve performance, while having significantly lower computational complexity.
 Another GNN-aided receiver approach is proposed in \cite{Liu25a}, where GNNs are utilized in the posterior estimation phase to compensate for approximation errors.